Bayhead Natural Heritage Site

-Bayhead Natural Heritage Site is a 20ha nature reserve of mangrove forest and coastal grassland within the industrial area of Durban Bay, South Africa.
-The reserve is a remnant of what was once the largest mangrove swamp in the province.
+Bayhead Natural Heritage Site, also known as the Bayhead Mangrove Swamps, is a 20 ha nature reserve protecting mangrove forest and coastal grassland within the industrial area of Durban Bay, KwaZulu-Natal, South Africa.
+The reserve is a remnant of what was once the largest mangrove swamp in the province, which originally covered approximately 440 hectares around the edges of the bay.
+Three species of mangrove occur within the reserve, along with an area of coastal grassland.